Putt-Putt Enters the Race: Plot

-After finding all four items, Putt-Putt heads over to the Speedway and gets all set up for the race.
-If Putt-Putt gets in the Top 3, Redline Rick will honor him with a trophy and announce him to the audience.
-If Putt-Putt doesn't get in the Top 3, he will get a ribbon as a reward for how he raced around the track.
-Regardless of the outcome, Putt-Putt will thank everyone in Cartown for getting the things he needed and declares, "It's not if you win or lose, it's how you race around the track."
+After collecting all four items, Putt-Putt returns to the Speedway and prepares for the race.
+The game's ending depends on the outcome of the race: Putt-Putt receives a trophy from Redline Rick and is announced to the audience if he finishes in the top 3 but is given a ribbon for his good sportsmanship if he finishes the race 4th to 7th.
+Regardless, Putt-Putt thanks everyone in Cartown for their part in getting the items he needed to participate and declares, "It's not if you win or lose.
+It's how you race around the track!"